 Geography is not just about learning how to read a map or memorizing state capitals.
 It is a program of study that can prepare you for a career in a wide range of fields.
 For example, our graduates have taken positions as park rangers, urban planners, retail location analysts, resource managers, climate scientists, and geospatial analysts.

-The Department of Geography at SIUE is energized by diverse faculty specializing in human geography, physical geography, and geographic techniques such as cartography, GIS, and remote sensing.
+The Department of Geography and GIS at SIUE is energized by diverse faculty specializing in human geography, physical geography, and geographic techniques such as cartography, GIS, and remote sensing.
 Our faculty are engaged in research that impacts the local community and beyond.
 Students at both the undergraduate and graduate levels have the opportunity to work closely with faculty on current research projects or gain experience through internships.

 Wherever you want to go, a Geography degree can take you there.